 Please feel free to contact me for any further questions you might have.

-Feldenkrais is a wonderful, body-centered method for self-exploration using movement.
+Functional Movement Education is a wonderful, body-centered method for self-exploration using movement.
 I recommend to my clients to wear loose, comfortable clothes.
 You will find that this special form of bodywork is very relaxing.
 In fact, you’ll probably find that as a result of the pleasant unwinding experienced, your body begins to slow down.
 Therefore, you may have a tendency to more easily feel cold during a session.
 For this reason, you probably do not want to wear shorts.
 Thus, I recommend you wear long pants.
 Some clients like to wear sweats.

 Also, you may want to wear socks and possibly even a sweat shirt if you might need, otherwise, to avoid feeling cold.

 After the session, you will be in a nice, calm, relaxed state.
-Some clients after receiving Feldenkrais work desire some quiet time afterward to be by themselves to be alone.
+Some clients after receiving my work desire some quiet time afterward to be by themselves to be alone.
 This may be as little as 15 minutes, or substantially longer.
 After your session, your body is still continuing to nicely process the “lesson” for some time afterward.
 Therefore, you probably don’t want to do anything especially hectic or active, or any heavy lifting, after a session.
 Preferably, you may want to wait until the next day before doing anything especially active as your body continues to process.
 However, living in today’s fast times, within our fast, familial and societal obligatory world, this isn’t always possible.
 Therefore, I usually tell clients to at least not do anything especially active for at least 3 hours after a session.

 Come on in and enjoy!